 - Flowering stage: 2’x2′

-Tip: If you are planning to grow your peppers indoors through to harvest, get the 3000K version LED panel for better harvests.
+If you are planning to grow your peppers indoors through to harvest, this LED is a great option, start to finish.
+The more powerful output is plenty to produce fruits.

 This unit is also silent, meaning no fan is necessary in most grow situations.
-However, if you are growing in an indoor tent, you may want to monitor the temperature, as it does get warm.
+However, if you are growing in an indoor tent, you may want to monitor the temperature, as the light does produce some warmth.

 *Though most LED manufacturers tout long runtimes, output and efficiency does diminish over time.
 Expect an LED light to have approximately 80% of its original efficiency and output after about 25,000 hours of runtime.